natwonglakhon/main/_pages/about.md

 Apart from physics?
 ======
-Well, it is quite ovious.
+Well, it is quite obvious.
 I am interested in politics and believe in human rights.
 I'm a big fan of watching movies especially western shows.
 I spend most of time on IG also being a novice of film photography.
 I'm obsessed with coffee where I can brew by my own.
 I go out to run in a regular basis which I sometimes consider myself as a health freak.
 I guess that's all for now.

 I love coffee!